 - Chocolate of varying quality (sugar free alternatives have gained popularity recently)

 - Nuts, including walnuts, almonds, pistachios and peanuts.

 Cost of food in Jordan

-Many people come to the Middle East expecting prices to be cheaper than at home.
-They get an unpleasant surprise when they realise prices for food and accommodation in Jordan is sometimes even more expensive than at home.
-However, as with any destination, there is ways to make it more affordable.
+In many cases in the Middle East prices can be higher than some locations in Europe.
+However Jordan is affordable for both food and accommodation.
+As with any destination, there are options for any budget.
 Depending on your Jordan budget, you can get by on anything from JOD10-JD50 a day for food expenses and have excellent food!